 Start by incorporating activities that promote hand-eye coordination and fine motor skills, such as tracing shapes, drawing lines, and practicing holding writing tools.
 Use activities like drawing, coloring, and cutting to build these skills enjoyably and interactively.

 Additionally, pre-writing activities should include exercises that help children understand how written language works.
 Provide opportunities for them to “write” their own stories through scribbling or drawing, which allows them to know the purpose of writing.
-Labeling objects in the classroom and encouraging children to create their labels or captions will reinforce their understanding of print concepts.
+Labeling objects in the classroom and encouraging children to create their own labels or captions will reinforce their understanding of print concepts.

-Difference Between Early Literacy and Emergent Literacy
+7. Difference Between Early Literacy and Emergent Literacy

 Understanding the difference between early and emergent literacy is essential for educators, parents, and caregivers.
-Both are integral stages of a child’s literacy development but focus on different skills and concepts.
+Both are integral stages of a child’s literacy development, but focus on different skills and concepts.
 Below is a comparison of the two.

 Aspect | Early Literacy | Emergent Literacy |